Steward-Observatory-ETS/sparkplugb_arduino/README.md

 ### sparkplugb_arduino_encoder

 This class aims to help encode payloads that will be published by the client application.
-Only the payload struct is allocated by this class, and the developer is responsible for allocating metric, string, data, etc. memory.
+No payload data is allocated by this class, and the developer is responsible for allocating payload, metric, string, data, etc. memory.

 In order to provide a timestamp and sequence number, the user must update the payload and/or metric fields directly.
 These fields are: